 - The excellent part about reheating in the oven is that it prevents the rice cakes from getting dry and harder, unlike microwaves.

 How long is tteokbokki good for?

 In this busy world, we tend to make food for more than one meal time.
-Sometimes we can’t finish our meal and leave it on the fridge to eat some other time.
-It is essential to know how to reheat tteokbokki properly without losing their taste quality.
+Sometimes we can’t finish our meal and leave it in the fridge to eat some other time.
+Knowing how to reheat tteokbokki properly without losing their taste quality is essential.